geo-ext/GeoExT2026/submission.markdown

 * <span style="font-size:20px;">**Demonstration paper (hands-on demo)**: up to 4 pages

 <span style="font-size:20px;"> The references are not counted in the page limit for all the submission types.
 All manuscripts are expected to address the topics related to geographic information extraction from texts and should be original and unpublished contributions.
 Pre-prints submitted to ArXiv are eligible.
-Manuscripts should follow the [CEUR-ART](https://ceurws.wordpress.com/2020/03/31/ceurws-publishes-ceurart-paper-style/) single-column style and be submitted as PDF files to EasyChair. (will be open soon) <!-- TBD: Add explanation of model evaluation metrics  [**EasyChair**](https://easychair.org/my/conference?conf=geoext2025).-->
+Manuscripts should follow the [CEUR-ART](https://ceurws.wordpress.com/2020/03/31/ceurws-publishes-ceurart-paper-style/) single-column style and be submitted as PDF files to [**EasyChair**](https://easychair.org/my/conference?conf=geoext2026).-->

 <span style="font-size:20px;"> **IMPORTANT**: Please include between brackets the type of submission (full; short and oral; demo) in the paper title.